seinan9/LSCDiscovery/README.md

 It is strongly recommend to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.9.1.
 Install the required packages running `pip install -r requirements.txt`.
 Download the spaCy trained pipeline for English running `python -m spacy download en_core_web_sm` and German running `python -m spacy download de_core_news_sm`.

-#### Prepare Data
+### Prepare Data

 The minimum required data is the following:
 1. lemmatized corpus pair (in .txt.gz format)
 2. raw corpus pair (in .txt.gz format)

-The following data is optional:
+The following data is only required for binary classification and graded ranking:
 1. a file containing target words (one word per line)

+These are required for evaluation and fine-tuning:
-2. binary and graded gold data (one word-value pair per line, tab seperated)
+1. binary and graded gold data (one word-value pair per line, tab seperated)

 A shell script is provided to bring the data into the required format:

 	bash scripts/prepare_data.sh <data_set_id> <path_corpus1_lemma> <path_corpus2_lemma> <path_corpus1_token> <path_corpus2_token> [path_targets] [path_binary_gold] [path_graded_gold]

 It is recommeded to choose a unique and descriptive data set identifier <data_set_id>.
 All automated scripts utilize the data set identifier to obtain the required data.

 The English and German SemEval-2020 data sets can be imported by running `bash scripts/get_semeval_en.sh` and `bash scripts/get_semeval_de.sh` respectively.